TomPace101/nanopore_diffusion/notes.md

 The other purpose is pointing doit at something.
 Is there another way to do that?

+control.yaml can be just a list of modelparam files to run.
+Entries can be commented out.
+You won't need a symlink in that case, or the directory of control files.
+This, of course, requires an overhaul of dodo.py

 _TODO_ in tasks_solver we can now get the other output filenames

 _TODO_ mesh output folders need to be together in another folder